abarrak/expiry_calculator/README.md

 - `ActiveRecord`: given an attribute of of the model to read as date object.

-## Development
+## API Docs

-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+The gem specs can [be found at RubyDocs.](https://www.rubydoc.info/gems/network-client/)

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/abarrak/expiry_calculator.
+Bug reports and pull requests are welcome [on GitHub](https://github.com/abarrak/expiry_calculator).